Gaza has liberated people across the world to openly express their hate for Jews.

 Derek Arnolds

-Derek Arnolds is a freelance writer and analyst.
+About the writer: Derek Arnoldsis a freelance writer and analyst.
 Opinions expressed in this letter are my own and do not reflect those of my past employers.

 While the mission of Lay of the Land (LotL) is to provide a wide and diverse perspective of affairs in Israel, the Middle East and the Jewish world, the opinions, beliefs and viewpoints expressed by its various writers are not necessarily ones of the owners and management of LOTL but of the writers themselves.
 LotL endeavours to the best of its ability to credit the use of all known photographs to the photographer and/or owner of such photographs (0&EO).